A Message from David Kessler

-In our work, On Grief and Grieving Elisabeth Kubler-Ross and I wanted to revisit the stages for clarification in grief and loss.
-The stages have evolved since their introduction and they have been very misunderstood over the past three decades.
+I was privileged to co-author two books with the legendary, Elisabeth Kübler-Ross, as well as adapt her well-respected stages of dying for those in grief.
+As expected, the stages would present themselves differently in grief.
+In our book, On Grief and Grieving we present the adapted stages in the much needed area of grief.
+The stages have evolved since their introduction and have been very misunderstood over the past four decades.
 They were never meant to help tuck messy emotions into neat packages.
 They are responses to loss that many people have, but there is not a typical response to loss as there is no typical loss.
-Our grief is as individual as our lives.

 The five stages, denial, anger, bargaining, depression and acceptance are a part of the framework that makes up our learning to live with the one we lost.
 They are tools to help us frame and identify what we may be feeling.
 But they are not stops on some linear timeline in grief.
 Not everyone goes through all of them or in a prescribed order.
 Our hope is that with these stages comes the knowledge of grief ‘s terrain, making us better equipped to cope with life and loss.
 At times, people in grief will often report more stages.
 Just remember your grief is an unique as you are.